Organic Fertilizer contains:

 K-Potassium

-Regulates the uptake of water and nutrients.
+Regulates the uptake of water/nutrients and activates vital enzymes

 Kelp produces an organic growth hormone that promotes cell division.
 This has significant affects on root and shoot growth.
 It also affects plants general health and photosynthesis capability.